adelowo/portfolio/_posts/2018-09-06-loadbalancing-for-the-modern-web.md

 information about it's self (IP address, port number, metadata ??? ) to others.
 It also involves running health checks on this services to check availability and communicates that to others.

 A popular application for this ( at least in the Golang community ) is Consul.
-While I wrote a blog post on using consul at my place of a work, it has always [been for configuration purposes for apps runnninng on different machines][consul_kv] so we don't have to deal with flags, `env` values and all of that.
+While I wrote a blog post on using consul, it has always [been for configuration purposes for apps runinng on different machines][consul_kv] so we don't have to deal with flags, `env` values and all of that.
 But consul is much more than that.
 Key value storage is one of the things it does.